Dolphins QB Tua Tagovailoa stretchered off with head injury

 Hall of Famer Shannon Sharpe tweeted: "That’s a serious injury .
 Tua shouldn’t have been out there with Sunday Thursday turn around.
 Sometimes players need protecting from themselves.
 Dolphins failed Tua."

 Before leaving Thursday's game, Tagovailoa was 8 for 14 for 100 yards and an interception.
-He was replaced in the game by Teddy Bridgewater, who threw a touchdown pass to Chase Edmonds with 15 seconds left in the half.
+Bridgewater threw a touchdown pass to Chase Edmonds with 15 seconds left in the half.

 The play of Tagovailoa, who won a national championship at Alabama, has been key for the 3-0 Dolphins.
 He came into the game second in the NFL with 925 passing yards.